 Our liquidity is derived primarily from our deposit base, scheduled amortization and prepayments of loans and investment securities, funds provided by operations and capital.
 Additionally, liquidity is provided through our portfolios of cash and interest-bearing deposits in other banks, federal funds sold and securities available for sale.

 While scheduled principal repayments on loans are a relatively predictable source of funds, deposit flows and loan prepayments are greatly influenced by market interest rates, economic conditions, and rates offered by the Bank's competitors.

-The borrowing requirements of customers include commitments to extend credit and the unused portion of lines of credit, which totaled \$33.2 million at December 31, 2023.
+The borrowing requirements of customers include commitments to extend credit and the unused portion of lines of credit, which totaled \$31.6 million at December 31, 2024.
 Management notes that, historically, a small percentage of unused lines of credit are actually drawn down by customers within a 12-month period.

 Our most liquid assets are cash and assets that can be readily converted into cash, including interest-bearing deposits with banks and federal funds sold, and investment securities.
-At December 31, 2023, we had \$1.9 million in cash and due from banks, \$13.3 million in interest-bearing deposits with banks and federal funds sold, and \$139.4 million in investment securities available for sale.
+At December 31, 2024, we had \$2.0 million in cash and due from banks, \$22.5 million in interest-bearing deposits with banks and federal funds sold, and \$107.9 million in investment securities available for sale.

-The Bank also has external sources of funds through the FHLB, Federal Reserve Discount Window and newly formed Bank Term Funding Program which can be drawn upon when required.
-The Bank has a line of credit totaling approximately \$88.8 million with the FHLB of which \$68.8 million was available to be drawn on December 31, 2023, subject to qualifying loans and securities pledged as collateral.
-The lines of credit with the Federal Reserve are limited to the amount of qualifying collateral pledged.
+The Bank also has external sources of funds through the FHLB, and Federal Reserve Discount Window which can be drawn upon when required.
+The Bank has a line of credit totaling approximately \$92.1 million with the FHLB of which \$62.1 million was available to be drawn on December 31, 2024, subject to qualifying loans and securities pledged as collateral.
+The lines of credit with the Federal Reserve are limited to the amount of qualifying collateral pledged which totaled \$33.4 million at December 31, 2024.